 Mixed metaphors can be amusing.
 However, we writers are usually more interested in informing and persuading our readers than in amusing them.
 Mixed metaphors may distract our readers and impede information and persuasion.
-Here are a few examples of mixed metaphors:

 The Takeaway: Mixed metaphors can distract your readers.
 In some cases, they make your prose impossible to understand.
 Ideally, you should have someone edit your copy, because it is difficult to spot your own mixed metaphors.